Nowcasting Growth using Google Trends Data: A Bayesian Structural Time Series Model: Data

-Google Trends (GT) are indices produced by Google on the relative search term popularity of a given search term or pre-specified search categories, conditional on a given time frame and location.
-Our sample comprises 27 Google Trends (overview in \ref{GT table}) which have been chosen based on the root term methodology as in \citet{koop2019macroeconomic} and \citet{bock2018quantifying}.
-In general, there is no consensus on how to optimally select search terms for final estimation.
-Methods which have been proposed in the previous literature fall into: (i)~pre-screening through correlation with the target variable as found via Google Correlate \citep{scott2014predicting,niesert2020can,choi2012predicting} \footnote{Unfortunately, Google Correlate has suspended updating their databases past 2017.}, (ii)~through cross-validation \citep{ferrara2019google}, (iii)~use of prior economic intuition where search terms are selected through backward induction (e.g.: \cite{smith2016google}; \cite{ettredge2005using}; \cite{askitas2009google}), and (iv)~root terms, which similarly specify a list of search terms through backward induction, but additionally download "suggested" search terms from the Google interface.
+While the selection of our search items is subjective, in general, there is no consensus on how to optimally select search terms for final estimation.
+Methods proposed in the previous literature can be summarised as: (i)~pre-screening through correlation with the target variable as found via Google Correlate \citep{scott2014predicting,niesert2020can,choi2012predicting};\footnote{Unfortunately, Google Correlate has suspended updating their databases past 2017.} (ii)~cross-validation \citep{ferrara2019google}; (iii)~use of prior economic intuition where search terms are selected through backward induction \citep{smith2016google,ettredge2005using,askitas2009google}; and (iv)~root terms, which similarly specify a list of search terms through backward induction, but additionally download ``suggested'' search terms from the Google interface.
 This serves to broaden the semantic variety of search terms in a semi-automatic way.
-As as methodologies based on pure correlation do not preclude spurious relationships \citep{scott2014predicting,niesert2020can,ferrara2019google}, we opt for the root term methodology as from the authors' perspective, it currently provides the best guarantee of finding economically relevant Google Trends.
-It is also important to note that in the selection process, search terms are not tossed out based on expected performance but rather that they are simply not related to GDP.
+As methodologies based on pure correlation do not preclude spurious relationships \citep{scott2014predicting,niesert2020can,ferrara2019google}, we opt for our (somewhat subjective) selection to best guarantee economically relevant Google Trends.